63days/kaist-3dml-assignments/README.md

 You can also implement the entire pipeline yourself if you want.

 ### Grading
-_You'll get a zero score if you implement yourself but don't submit your code._ Otherwise,
+_You'll get a zero score if you don't submit your code._ Otherwise,

 - 100% score:
   - If you submit on time, and